atharvakale343/p7zip-390r/writeups/final-writeup/submission.md

 ## Next Steps

--   We noticed slow fuzzing especially with the `harness` so _Snapshot fuzzing_ could help in making the process more effective and gain more coverage.
+-   We noticed slow fuzzing especially with the `harness` so _Ssnapshot fuzzing_ could help in making the process more effective and gain more coverage.
 -   Writing more in depth queries in CodeQL to perform more comprehensive control-flow analysis.
 -   Perform _Data Flow Analysis_ in tandem with simpler syntactic analysis tools/dynamic analysis using CodeQL or similar.
 -   Delve into the compile process in order to emit LLVM bitcode and consequently the IR so we can write passes on the target.